Galaxy morphologies at cosmic noon with JWST: A foundation for exploring gas transport with bars and spiral arms: Morphological evolution

-Our measured bar fractions, shown in Figure~\ref{fig: Bar fractions}, are broadly consistent with those reported in recent high-redshift \JWST studies such as \citet{Guo2024} and \citet{LeConte_2024}, though we report slightly lower values, particularly in the high-redshift bin.
+Our measured bar fractions align more closely with other \JWST studies that use expert classifications or ellipse fitting, such as \citet{Guo_2025} and \citet{LeConte_2024}.
+This likely reflects methodological similarities, in contrast to the Galaxy Zoo approach used by \citet{Geron_2025}, which adopts a different classification framework.
 Guo et al. used NIRCam F200W and F444W data from CEERS, combining ellipse fitting and visual inspection to identify bars.
-Le Conte et al., using CEERS+PRIMER data in F444W, reported higher bar fractions by including both ``strongly'' and ``weakly'' barred systems.
-In their classification scheme, galaxies with at least 3/5 votes for barred were labelled strongly barred, while those with 2/5 votes for barred or at least 3/5 for maybe-barred were considered weakly barred.
-When considering only the strongly barred subset, their bar fractions drop to 5\%–7\% for the redshift range $1<z<3$, closely matching our measurements within uncertainties.
+Le Conte et al., using CEERS+PRIMER data in F444W, reported higher bar fractions by including both strongly and weakly barred systems.
+In their classification scheme, galaxies with at least 3/5 votes for barred were labeled strongly barred, while those with 2/5 votes for barred or at least 3/5 for maybe-barred were considered weakly barred.
+When considering only the strongly barred subset, their bar fractions drop to 0.05–0.07 for the redshift range $1<z<3$, closely matching our measurements within the uncertainties.

-We also compare our results with \cite{Liang_2023}, who artificially redshifted nearby galaxies, applying realistic size and luminosity evolution, and simulated NIRCam observations at CEERS depth across multiple filters.
-Using a bar-size detection threshold of $a_\mathrm{bar} > 2 \times$ the PSF FWHM, their recovered trend in bar fraction also shows a decline with redshift, consistent with our findings.
+Even with the improved resolution and sensitivity of \textit{JWST}, bar detectability remains strongly dependent on the choice of filter and its corresponding rest-frame wavelength coverage. \citet{Liang_2024} demonstrated this by artificially redshifting local galaxies and simulating \textit{JWST}/NIRCam observations across multiple filters, incorporating realistic size and luminosity evolution.
+Adopting a conservative detection threshold of $a_\mathrm{bar} > 2 \times$ the PSF FWHM, they recovered a declining trend in bar fraction with redshift, but also found systematic offsets as a function of filter, reporting higher bar fractions in bluer bands and lower values in redder bands, as illustrated in Figure~\ref{fig: Bar fractions}.